When

 Heat stroke is extremely dangerous and in worst case situations can be life threatening!

 Cats can be fussy about their water source, so you can freeze some spring water from a tin of tuna for example, to help keep them hydrated.
-As cats are well known for hiding in small spaces, it might be advisable to keep them inside on very hot days, so they don’t inadvertently get trapped in a shed or greenhouse.”
+As cats are well known for hiding in small spaces, it might be advisable to keep them inside on very hot days, so they don’t mistakenly get trapped in a shed or greenhouse.

 We also advise that people with small furry pets, ensure they are well groomed, their accommodation is kept out of direct sunlight, and they have access to plenty of fresh, cool water.